Final report for FNE20-960

-Our orchard in Walden, Vermont (zone 3) will serve as our test site as we cultivate more than 600 distinct apple varieties.
-While we keep records routinely, this project will allow us time and resources to employ proper methodology for data collection, assessment and dissemination of findings to growers.
+Our orchard in Walden, Vermont (zone 3) served as our test site as we cultivate more than 600 distinct apple varieties.
+While we keep records routinely, this project allowed us time and resources to employ proper methodology for data collection, assessment and dissemination of findings to growers.

-A selection of 200 trees in our orchard will have fruit evaluation including brix (sugar) content for fermentation, pH, titrable acidity, tannin content, fruit quality, yield, and tree performance (disease/pest issues, biennialism, etc.).
+A selection of over 300 trees in our orchard were tested for fruit evaluation including brix (sugar) content for fermentation, pH, titrable acidity, polyphenol content.

 Since some of these cultivars have multiple uses, our project findings will likely benefit more than just hard cider/wine makers.

-Outreach will include speaking engagements, workshops, our farm website, internet blogs, announcements to relevant organizations (including extension services and universities) for distribution to regional meetings, social media, listservs and podcasts.
+Outreach includes speaking engagements, workshops, our farm website, internet blogs, announcements to relevant organizations (including extension services and universities) for distribution to regional meetings, social media, listservs and podcasts.

-This project seeks to provide crucial information regarding apple cultivars as it relates to the expanding cider market.
+This project sought to provide crucial information regarding apple cultivars as it relates to the expanding cider market.

 As an orchardist, consultant, and nurseryman, I have seen the emerging cider market drastically alter the apple varieties being planted.
 Since very little data exists, many farmers are making poor choices and costly mistakes, often planting too tender of a variety for their region, or planting cultivars with limited use (many cider varieties have no other use beyond hard cider).
-Our data will make it much easier for growers to make informed choices by reviewing our data and finding uses for each variety, including those that will be desired by the cider market and grow well in the region.
+Our data allows growers to make informed choices by reviewing our data and finding uses for each variety, including those that will be desired by the cider market and grow well in the region.